 Lakers: PG - Russell Westbrook, SG - Avery Bradley, SF - LeBron James, PF - Anthony Davis, C - DeAndre Jordan

-Pacers: Caris LeVert - questionable (sore lower back), T.J.
+Pacers: T.J.
 Warren – out (left foot stress fracture)

-Lakers: Anthony Davis - questionable (non-COVID illness), LeBron James - questionable (rectus abdominis strain), Trevor Ariza - out (right ankle injury recovery), Kendrick Nunn - out (right knee bone bruise), Austin Reaves - out (left hamstring strain)
+Lakers: Austin Reaves - doubtful (left hamstring strain), Trevor Ariza - out (right ankle injury recovery), Kendrick Nunn - out (right knee bone bruise)

 May 15, 2021: The Pacers hung tough with the Lakers, but the visitors pulled away late for a 122-105 win at Gainbridge Fieldhouse.